akvo/rag-doll/readme.md

 retrieval part of the system.

-## Archivist
-The archivist, like the librarian, adds data to the vector database.
-It reads the live chat data and pushes that into the vector database as additional reference.

-The archivist listens on the message queue for chat messages.

 ## Ollama LLM Runtime
 We use [Ollama](https://ollama.com/) as the model run-time.
 Ollama makes it easy